 “I don’t particularly want to read it”, Noah told Liam, “I read the synopses and found it’s subject matter…. disturbing.”
 “Ah yes, the serial killer”, Liam replied before taking another bite of his sandwich.
 “No- although that is unfortunate- what disturbed me was the fact a significant amount of the book is set in the Cornish harbour village of St Mawes,” Noah explained to Liam.

 “My, you managed to keep out of that one,” Giles said to his manager.
-“Yes, I did,” Noah replied, “partly because Andrew kept his promise, although I was worried that the press would finally come knocking at my door when Ghislaine came into the mix in July.
+“Yes, I did,” Noah replied, “partly because Wilson kept his promise, although I was worried that the press would finally come knocking at my door when Brianna came into the mix in July.
 But now I feel that that case has well and truly closed and I can move one as if that party never happened,” Noah said before sipping his mini bottle of Pinot Grigio.

 “Yeah, we’ll see about that,” Dave muttered to himself as his ate his strawberry yoghurt.